kledsonhugo/app-notifier-aws/README.md

 02. Click on **ec2-load-balancer** and capture the value for field **DNS name**.

 03. Open a browser tab and navigate to the load balancer **DNS name.
 You should see a page like the example below.
+Add a new contact to validate the PHP web application is adding data into RDS successfully.

     ![Notifier](/images/notifier.png)